mapbox/dr-ui/docs/src/pages/guides/split-pages/sections/how-to.md

  }
 }`} highlighter={() => highlightJsx} filename="batfish.config.js" />}}

+- If you do not want the Feedback component to appear after each partial markdown page, you can reference `@mapbox/dr-ui/page-layout/split-page` instead of the local `split-page-shell.js` in `batfish.config.js`.
+- You can turn off the Feedback component from any partial markdown page by setting `hideFeedback: true` in the frontmatter of the desired page.

+#### Use the split-pages Batfish data selector

+The split-pages Batfish data selector will combine metadata and headings for all partial markdown files and create a single source for the main page to reference.

+To add the split-pages data selector to your site:

+1. Import the split-pages function in `batfish.config.js`.
+2. Create a new `splitPages` dataSelector that references the `buildSplitPages` function.

+{{ <CodeSnippet code={`const {
+buildSplitPages
+} = require('@mapbox/dr-ui/helpers/batfish/split-pages.js');

+module.exports = () => {
+return {
+dataSelectors: {
+splitPages: (data) => buildSplitPages(data)
+}
+};
+};`} highlighter={() => highlightJsx} filename="batfish.config.js" />}}

+Learn more about the [`split-pages`](../batfish-helpers/#split-pages) Batfish helper function.

 ### 4. Create redirects

 You will need to create redirects in [subdomain-docs](https://github.com/mapbox/subdomain-docs) to redirect the partial files to the main file.
+All pages in `src/pages/` will resolve at a URL on docs.mapbox.com.
+We create redirects for each partial markdown file to make sure users, or more likely web crawlers, do not index or reference this page.

 See [Redirects for Studio Manual reference "sections" pages #75](https://github.com/mapbox/subdomain-docs/pull/75) for a similar example.